isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/docs/2b-SetupPipeline-GoldLayerFabricWarehouse.md

-## Setup Pipeline buld Gold Layer in Fabric Warehouse
+## Create Pipeline to ingest raw data, build silver layer flat table and gold layer star schema tables in **Fabric Warehouse**

 At the time of writing this documentation, it is not posible to upload or paste the JSON from a Pipeline into Fabric to create a new Pipeline.
 Once that capabilitiy is added, sample code will replace manual steps in this repo.